loomio/loomio-coop-handbook/annual_leave.md

 ## Process

-For annual, sick or any other type of leave, please follow these steps:
+For annual, sick or any other type of leave, please follow these steps.

 **Step 1)** Apply for Leave using the [Annual Leave Application Form](http://goo.gl/forms/3T83RgOA2O).
 An email will be sent to one of the Coordinators.